open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 propagate context, in the future these conventions should list recommended ways of how to propagate context using well-established messaging protocols.

-Currently, several attempts exist to standardize context propagation for different messaging protocols and scenarios:
+There are several work-in-progress efforts to standardize context propagation for different messaging protocols and scenarios:

 * [AMQP](https://w3c.github.io/trace-context-amqp/)